Malaga Island

-Malaga Island is a 41 acre island at the mouth of the New Meadows River in Casco Bay, Maine.
-It was the site of an interracial community from the Civil War until 1911, when the residents were forcibly evicted from the island.
+Malaga Island is a 41 acre island at the mouth of the New Meadows River in Casco Bay, Maine, United States.
+It was the site of an interracial community from the American Civil War until 1911, when the residents were forcibly evicted from the island.
 It is now an uninhabited reserve owned and managed by the Maine Coast Heritage Trust.
 Public daytime access is permitted.

 History

 Allen Breed writes that there are multiple theories of how the colony formed.
 "Some say the island was a convenient place for merchant seaman to drop their black paramours before sailing home to their wives" or being a stop on the Underground Railroad, but neither of these theories have evidence to back up their claims.
 Instead, it is believed that most Malaga settlers were descendants of Benjamin Darling, a Freedman who settled nearby Harbor Island.
 The first resident of the island was a black man named Henry Griffin from Harpswell, who is believed to have moved there in the early to mid 1860s.
 By 1880, the island was believed to have 27 people.

 The Casco Bay Breeze, Bangor Daily News and other newspapers investigated during the 1890s, then printed stories about a "degenerate colony" whose indiscretions included use of tobacco and of tea.
 Some reports alleged incest and wife swapping in the community, as well as children with blunted horns living underground.
 The towns of Phippsburg and Harpswell fought not to take control over the settlement (as they would have to pay to support paupers in the community), but to build a hotel for business, and in 1905 the State of Maine named island residents wards of the state.
 The state built a school and furnished a schoolteacher and began focusing its attention on the unorthodox community.

 While some saw improvement in the island, Governor Frederick W. Plaisted saw blight on his state's reputation.
 Under the Governor's direction, Maine's authorities abducted and removed men, women, and children many of whom were forced into various institutions and, in 1912, undertook the mass eviction of the remaining 45-member interracial community.
 To discourage resettlement, Maine authorities eventually even dug up the graves, and took the dead for burial at the Maine School for the Feeble-Minded in New Gloucester.